Why is air pollution an issue?

 Is there a safe level of exposure to PM2.5?

 The WHO says that there is no safe level of exposure to PM2.5.
 However, they do recommend guideline targets that limit the harm to human health.

-The UK’s current legal limits for PM2.5 are not as strict as the levels recommended by the WHO.
+The UK’s current legal limit for PM2.5 is not as strict as the level recommended by the WHO.
+With the exception of Scotland, the UK limit for PM2.5 is 25 micrograms per cubic metre, over double the WHO recommended level of 10 micrograms.
 This means that many vulnerable people, including those with existing cardiovascular conditions, are potentially exposed to dangerous levels of air pollution.

 If you would like further information, please email us at [email protected].